-• Introduction Regional air quality and monitoring 2-1 • Ambient Air Quality Standards Federal and State air quality standards and attainments status 2-2 ent • Current Air Quality Pollutant trends and comparisons to the standards 2-19 • Air Quality Compared to Other U.S. Metropolitan Areas Air pollution in the region compared to other areas California and the U.S. 2-58 in • Atypical Ozone in 2020: The COVID-19 Pandemic, Extreme Heat, and Wildfires Discussion of factors contributing to poor air quality 2-64 in 2020 • Summary Ozone and PM levels in 2020 2-68
+• Introduction 2-1 Regional air quality and monitoring • Ambient Air Quality Standards Federal and State air quality standards and attainment status 2-2 • Current Air Quality Pollutant trends and comparisons to the standards 2-19 • Air Quality Compared to Other U.S. 2-58 Metropolitan Areas Air pollution in the region compared to other areas in California and the U.S. • Atypical Ozone in 2020: The COVID-19 Pandemic, Extreme Heat, and Wildfires Discussion of factors contributing to poor air quality in 2020 2-64 • Summary Ozone and PM levels in 2020 2-68

 There are many factors that contribute to the high levels of air pollution experienced in the South Coast Air Basin (Basin).
 The substantial amount of emissions from the nation's second largest urban area combined with meteorological conditions and topography that create the ideal conditions for the formation of pollutants such as ozone and fine particulate matter (PM2.5, particles less than 2.5 microns in diameter).
-Weather conditions such as low wind speed1 and low mixing heights2 hampers the dispersion of those emissions, and frequent strong temperature inversions form a cap that traps the emissions close to the ground.
+Weather conditions such as low wind speed and low mixing heights hampers the dispersion of those emissions, and frequent strong temperature inversions form a cap that traps the emissions close to the ground.
 The mountainous terrain surrounding the basin further traps pollutants as they are pushed inland with the sea breeze.
 Southern California also has abundant sunshine, which drives the photochemical reactions that form ozone and a significant portion of fine particulate matter.
 Together all these factors create a "perfect storm" of conditions for forming air pollution.